Ndamukong Suh: 2020

-2021 season
+2021

 On April 5, 2021, Suh re-signed to a one-year, $9 million contract with the Buccaneers after testing free agency.
-Suh appeared in and started all 17 games for the Buccaneers and recorded 27 total tackles, 13 quarterback hits, eight tackle for losses, and six sacks.
+He appeared in and started all 17 games for the Buccaneers and recorded 27 total tackles, 13 quarterback hits, eight tackle for losses, and six sacks.

 Philadelphia Eagles

-2022 season

 On November 17, 2022, Suh signed a one-year contract with the Philadelphia Eagles.
 In eight games with the Eagles, he finished with one sack, ten total tackles, and two quarterback hits in the 2022 regular season.
-Suh reached Super Bowl LVII where the Eagles lost 38-35 to the Kansas City Chiefs.
+Suh reached Super Bowl LVII, where the Eagles lost 38–35 to the Kansas City Chiefs.

+Retirement

+After two seasons out of football, Suh officially announced his retirement from the NFL via his social media profiles on X and Instagram on July 12, 2025.

 Style of play

-Early in his career, Suh was heavily criticized in the media by other players and by the NFL for his fiercely aggressive style of play.
-Before his second pro season was finished, he had been flagged for nine personal fouls, the most of any player in the league during that time frame.
-In the first four years of his career, Suh was fined $216,875 by the league for four separate on-field violations.
+Early in his career, Suh was criticized in the media by other players and for his aggressive style of play.
+Before his second pro season was finished, Suh had been flagged for nine personal fouls, the most of any player in the league during that time.
+In the first four seasons of his career, Suh was fined $216,875 by the league for four separate on-field violations.
 In a poll of fellow players conducted by the Sporting News, Suh was named "the dirtiest player" in the NFL.
 He was named the NFL's "Least-Liked Player" in a Forbes-publicized Nielsen report in October 2012.
-While Suh had drawn significant criticism for penalties earlier in his career, his reputation softened towards the end.
-He was flagged just five times during the entire 2019 season.
+However, while some opposing teams saw as a menacing defensive player, the teams Suh played on found his style quite effective.
+While Suh had drawn criticism for penalties earlier in his career, he was flagged only five times during the entire 2019 season.